web-rest-api/project01-starter/readme.md

 - in the `script.js` create a code to hide or show the class “header-open” (toggle)
 - You can customise the site by changing these css varaibles found on the file `css/variables.css`
 - Add your project to Github and deploy it.
 [Here’s a guide](https://www.notion.so/Github-517fb95f655b42a4892ac40b596ba322) on how to do that, in case you need it

+## Good luck and may the Force be wit you !